 - Change your internal “should have” dialogues to a more positive slant: “It’s hard to respond to exactly the same questions over and over again, and I’m doing the best that I can.”

 - Switch your focus to a positive outcome.
 Remind yourself of the joke you told that made Dad smile this afternoon, or how much he appreciated the lunch you prepared.

 - Make sure to put aside plenty of time for calming, pleasurable and rewarding activities: engaging in favorite pastimes and hobbies, journaling, spending time with family, friends and pets, etc.

 - Follow a healthy and balanced lifestyle that includes healthy eating, aiming for 7 – 8 hours of sleep every night, exercising, quitting smoking and limiting alcohol consumption.

 - Find a support partner.
 To be the best family caregiver you can be calls for routine, regular breaks from care assistance to take care of yourself.

-If you need a caregiver in Chesapeake or the nearby areas, call Seniorcorp at 757-640-0557 for dependable services for live in care in Norfolk and the surrounding areas that allows family caregivers time to destress and unwind, a needed component to effective senior care.
+If you need a caregiver in Chesapeake or the nearby areas, call Seniorcorp at 757-640-0557 for dependable services that allow family caregivers time to destress and unwind, a needed component to effective senior care.
 We are available based on your desired schedule and routine, with as much or as little ongoing support as needed, up through around-the-clock care.
 Remember that taking the best care of yourself allows you to provide the best care assistance for the person you love, and we are always here to help!
 For a full list of all of the communities we serve, please visit our Service Area page.